google/CFU-Playground/docs/source/crash-course/gateware.rst

    skip.

-nMigen: Memory
+Amaranth: Memory
 ==============

-nMigen provides an abstraction called Memory which is useful for building small, fast memories.
+Amaranth provides an abstraction called Memory which is useful for building small, fast memories.
 The toolchain will choose exactly how it is implemented: usually with bare flip flops if there's only a few bits or with block ram (BRAMs) for larger memories.